Midnight Mass with NYC Kids: Family-Friendly Christmas Eve Services

 St. Paul's Chapel, Broadway and Fulton Street

-The famous downtown church also has a full day of celebrations and services planned, including an interactive Christmas Eve Service with Children, Youth, and Families.
-But at 11pm, families are also welcome to attend the annual Christmas Eve liturgy, with Holy Eucharist, special music and candle lighting.
+The famous downtown church also has a full day of celebrations and services planned, including a pair of interactive Christmas Eve Family Eucharists.
+But at 11:45pm, families are also welcome to attend the annual Christmas Eve liturgy, with Holy Eucharist, special music and candle lighting.

 The First Presbyterian Church in the City of New York – Greenwich Village